itx-liba/first_one/README.md

 # first_one
-this is my first repo
+Thiss is my first REPO